trey-rosius/cdk_group_chat/content/introduction/what_you_will_learn.md

 - How to implement Nested and pipeline resolvers using VTL.
 - How to implement Direct Lambda resolvers.
 - How to properly log events flowing through your application.
-- How to implement a CI/CD pipeline to deploy your cdk application.

 ### Frontend